Deadpool and Wolverine (2024) Film Review

 Marvel Studios / The Walt Disney Company

 I loved Deadpool and Wolverine!
 I’d waited years to see Ryan Reynolds’ Deadpool join the MCU and Hugh Jackman returning as (a) Wolverine made it all the more special!
 I enjoy Deadpool as a character and Ryan Reynolds is the living embodiment of that character, while Hugh Jackman’s Wolverine has meant so very much to the comic book movie genre over the years!
-2024 marks the 50th anniversary of the Wolverine character and Hugh Jackman has portrayed Logan on film for half of those 50-years!
+2024 marked the 50th anniversary of the Wolverine character and Hugh Jackman had portrayed Logan on film for half of those 50-years!

 From the top, this movie had everything that I was hoping for!
 It was funny, it was surprisingly moving, and it never shied away from not just acknowledging the legacy of the Fox X-Men films, but downright honoring it!